aurora-is-near/doc.aurora.dev/docs/crosschain/chain-signatures.md

 ## How to integrate?

 1. Make sure you have NEAR ERC-20 token deployed to your virtual chain.
-If not, contact Aurora Suport Team to do that for you.
+If not, contact Aurora Support Team to do that for you.
 2. Check if your virtual chain has `AuroraSDK` contract deployed to it.
 If not – contact us or [deploy it yourself](https://github.com/aurora-is-near/aurora-contracts-sdk/tree/main/aurora-solidity-sdk).
 3. Deploy [Chain Signatures Signer Solidity Contract](https://github.com/aurora-is-near/chain-signatures-signer) to your chain.
 4. Set allowance for NEAR for the Chain Signatures Signer to at least 2 NEAR.
 Better to add a bit more if you want to sign some transactions with it.